Maine Digital Inclusion Initiative

-The National Digital Equity Center’s “Maine Digital Inclusion Initiative” program promotes and advocates for Digital Inclusion.
+The National Digital Equity Center’s “Maine Digital Inclusion Initiative” program was launched in 2018 and promotes and advocates for Digital Inclusion for Maine and it’s people.
 Included is the expansion of digital literacy services to traditionally underserved populations to provide job training/employment-related education as well as technology training to older adults.
 The program has engaged and trained digital literacy instructors to provide computer skills/digital literacy instruction to adult learners throughout Maine.

 Digital Literacy assessment and skills training play a critical role in technology and workforce skills development that increase employability of program participants, improve job-seeking skills, and create a more highly skilled, job-ready workforce across Maine.
 The program also helps older adults “age in place” by offering classes and workshops on how to use technology tools that will help them remain in their homes, as they grow older.